OlofBlomqvist/odd-box/docs/src/readme.md

 ## Key Features:

-- Automatic Certificate Generation: Generate self-signed certificates for HTTPS connections or integrate with Let’s Encrypt for public-facing services.
+- Automatic Certificate Generation: Generate self-signed certificates for HTTPS connections or integrate with **Let’s Encrypt** for public-facing services.

 - Load Balancing: Simple round-robin load balancing for remote targets.

 - Flexible and Portable Configuration: All settings are in sharable TOML files, making it easy to replicate setups on other machines.

 - Security-Oriented: Avoid the need for root privileges with OS-specific guides for setting up restricted ports.

+- Configurable via API, WebUI or directly by editing your config file on disk.

 If you're tired of manually configuring proxy servers or need a tool to streamline your local and remote service setup, give odd-box a try.